Don’t let cold weather keep you inside this winter. Enjoy the outdoors with some fire and ice.

 Bundle up and take a spin at one of Missouri’s outdoor ice skating rinks.

-Southwest Missouri is home to Missouri's newest outdoor ice rink – at the foot of The Branson Ferris Wheel.
-Skating is offered daily from mid-November through early January.
-After dark, the wheel glows with 16,000 multi-colored LED lights.
+Southwest Missouri is home to Missouri’s newest outdoor ice rink – at the foot of The Branson Ferris Wheel.
+Ice Skating at the Wheel is offered daily from Nov.
+12 through Jan.
+1. After dark, the wheel lights up the sky with 16,000 multi-colored lights.

 Ice cream may not be the first thing that comes to mind when the temperatures dip below freezing – but then again, maybe it does.
 If you’re part of the ice-cream-anytime crowd, sample a seasonal flavor made especially for the holidays.

 Stop by the Ice Cream Factory in Eldon or Jefferson City for a scoop or two of their holiday flavor – white chocolate peppermint.
-The Italian butter cookie flavor is a seasonal favorite at Clementine's Naughty and Nice Creamery with four locations in the St. Louis area.
-Holiday flavors at Betty Rae's Ice Cream in Kansas City include pumpkin cheesecake and sweet potato pie.
+The Italian butter cookie flavor is a seasonal favorite at Clementine’s Naughty and Nice Creamery with four locations in the St. Louis area.
+Holiday flavors at Betty Rae’s Ice Cream in Kansas City include pumpkin cheesecake.

 Warm things up